Estate Planning Canada17 Retirement Life Challenges To Consider

 Consider the following challenges that could fold or change your retirement plans.

-- Buying expensive cars, trucks, campers, trailers that don’t fit your retirement lifestyle
+• Buying expensive cars, trucks, campers, and trailers that don’t fit your retirement lifestyle.

-- Not using a senior’s monthly budget to plan with the retirement income you do get
+• Not using a senior’s monthly budget to plan with the retirement income you get.

-- Having a mortgage or debts you still need to pay for can be stressful (Can You Inherit Debt?)
+• A mortgage or debts you still need to pay can be stressful (Can You Inherit Debt?)

-- Planning Your Funeral In Advance or talk about it (Average Canadian Funeral Costs)
+• Planning Your Funeral or Talk About It (Average Canadian Funeral Costs)

-- Not Keeping fit, eating healthy and socializing causing loneliness
+• Not Keeping fit, eating healthy, and socializing causes loneliness.

-- Avoiding self-care or the way that you look and dress (motivate yourself with beauty)
+• Avoiding self-care or how you look and dress (motivate yourself with beauty).

-- Not taking advantage of seniors discounts and savings are missed opportunities
+• Not taking advantage of seniors’ discounts and savings is a missed opportunity.

 Writing An Online Will In Canada